SCiDA Podcast

 The SCiDA team engaged in extensive internal debate on several aspects discussed in this episode, particularly around compliance philosophy and enforcement approaches, reflecting the complexity of regulating digital markets effectively.

-2- Conversation with Dr. Thibault Schrepel – Complexity Science in Digital Markets
+Episode 2- Dr. Thibault Schrepel – Complexity Science in Digital Markets

 In this episode, co-hosts, Anush and Kena speak with Dr. Thibault Schrepel, Associate Professor of Law at Vrije Universiteit Amsterdam and Faculty Affiliate at Stanford’s CodeX Center.
 Thibault is a pioneering voice in computational antitrust and the application of complexity science to digital market regulation.
 He founded the ‘Computational Antitrust’ project, which unites over 75 antitrust agencies globally, and has authored some of the world’s most downloaded antitrust articles, including ‘The Blockchain Antitrust Paradox’ and ‘Complexity-Minded Antitrust.’